 So many emotions washed over me in that moment—confusion, devastation, admiration (that he could speak so confidently his truth made my heart swell full with respect), deep violation.
-My entire world was collapsing before my eyes, & at the very height of my emotions, I contemplated divorce.
+My entire world was collapsing before my eyes, and at the very height of my emotions, I contemplated divorce.

 It took several days before my heart began to soften, which was prompted by the realization that his confession, though incredibly emotionally disruptive, was merely a confession, not a request to switch over to free love right that moment.